alessandroNarcisi96/PlagiarismDetector/README.md

 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/Length.PNG)

 ### N-Grams
-Te detect similar text we are going to create **containment features**.
+To detect similar text we are going to create **containment features**.
 To understand containment, let's first revisit a definition of [n-grams](https://en.wikipedia.org/wiki/N-gram).
 An *n-gram* is a sequential word grouping.
 For example, in a line like "bayes rule gives us a way to combine prior knowledge with new information," a 1-gram is just one word, like "bayes."
 A 2-gram might be "bayes rule" and a 3-gram might be "combine prior knowledge."

 > Containment is defined as the **intersection** of the n-gram word count of the Wikipedia Source Text (S) with the n-gram word count of the Student  Answer Text (S) *divided* by the n-gram word count of the Student Answer Text.